 3. Franz: Haben wir sonst noch etwas zu essen?
 (Do we have anything else to eat?)

-5. Franz: Was habe ich, wenn ich keinen Hunger habe?
-(What is it if I'm not hungry?)
+5. Franz: Was habe ich sonst, wenn ich keinen Hunger habe?
+(What else do I have if I'm not hungry?)

-6. Gabi: Vielleicht hast du nur Appetit.
+6. Gabi: Vielleicht hast du einfach nur Appetit.
 Oft verwechseln wir das.
 (Maybe you just have an appetite.
-We often confuse the two.)
+We often mix that up.)

-7. Franz: Und wie weiß ich, ob ich Hunger oder Appetit habe?
-(How can I tell whether I'm hungry or just have an appetite?)
+7. Franz: Und woher weiß ich, ob ich Hunger habe oder Appetit?
+(And how do I know whether I'm hungry or just have an appetite?)

-8. Gabi: Trink einfach ein großes Glas Wasser.
+8. Gabi: Trink einfach mal ein großes Glas Wasser.
 (Just drink a big glass of water.)

 9. Franz: Ich glaube, es ist weder Hunger noch Appetit.
-Es ist vielleicht nur Durst.
+Vielleicht ist es nur Durst.
 (I think it's neither hunger nor appetite.
-Maybe I'm just thirsty.)
+Maybe it's just thirst.)